hebermattos/scaling-app-rabbitmq/README.md

 ## Does this feel right?

-Now our call is doing things that don't really matter to the customer, at least not in *real time*.
+Now the API call is doing things that don't really matter to the customer, at least not in *real time*.
 All of these actions can be done *asynchronously*, freeing the api call to do almost exclusively what the client is asking for: return an image.

 By removing these "reporting" logics, we make the API more performant for the client and remove some points of failure in the API.